Soaring demand for female genital surgery sparks debate in Brazil

 The number of women in Brazil having such surgery soared by 80 percent to 23,155 in 2016, the highest in the world, according to figures from the International Society of Aesthetic Plastic Surgery (ISAPS).

-By comparison, the United States, which has one-third more people, registered 13,266 procedures.
+By comparison, the United States, which has around 55 percent more people, registered 13,266 procedures.

 Women are opting for the surgery in record numbers despite Brazil’s deepest downturn since the 1980s, with the economy shrinking more than 7 percent between 2015 and 2016.